 For some faults, additional tests and diagnostics under the control of ANC may be necessary in order to obtain the required level of details.

-In a scenario where multiple NAs operate in overlapping areas, ANC is allowed to do enhanced features for providing better services to the TE, such as interference coordination, load balancing, mobility support, etc. It may be necessary for ANC to monitor multiple communication interfaces simultaneously and perform the FDM functionalities in a coordinated fashion.
+In a scenario where multiple NAs operate in overlapping areas, ANC is allowed to include enhanced features for providing better services to the TE, such as interference coordination, load balancing, mobility support, etc. It may be necessary for ANC to monitor multiple communication interfaces simultaneously and perform the FDM functionalities in a coordinated fashion.

-As shown in Figure 57, NA1 is requested to provide the diagnostic report for the ANC to verify whether a neighboring NA (NA2) operating on the same wireless channel causes severe mutual interference.
+As shown in Figure 69, NA1 is requested to provide the diagnostic report for the ANC to verify whether a neighboring NA (NA2) operating on the same wireless channel causes severe mutual interference.
 The ANC automatically initiates the recovery actions on the corresponding NAs, e.g., re-assigns channels, to mitigate the interference.